yaptide/yaptide/docs/for_developers.md

         ```

     To include debugging messages from flask, add `--debug` option to the command.
+Include this flag to suppress CORS errors that appear in browser when running frontend.

 ## Database